How to transfer your iCloud backup to your new device

 - Tap a Wi-Fi network to join.
 Follow the steps until you see the Apps & Data screen, then tap Restore from iCloud Backup.

 - Sign in to iCloud with your Apple ID and password.

 - When asked, choose a backup.
 Make sure that it's the correct one by checking the date and size of each.
 Learn what to do if you're asked to update to a newer version of iOS or iPadOS.

 - If you purchased iTunes or App Store content using multiple Apple IDs, sign in to each.
 If you can't remember the passwords, you can skip this step by tapping "Don't have an Apple ID or forgot it."

 - Stay connected and wait for the restore process to finish, then complete the rest of the onscreen setup steps.
 If possible, keep your device connected to Wi-Fi and plugged into power after setup.
 This allows content like your photos, music, and apps stored in iCloud to automatically download back to your device.

-After you transfer to your new iOS device, you might need to complete a few more steps to finish the process.
+After you transfer to your new iOS or iPadOS device, you might need to complete a few more steps to finish the process.
 If you have an Apple Watch, learn how to restore it from a backup and pair it with your new iPhone.

 Still need help?

 - Find out what to do before you sell or give away your iOS or iPadOS device.